-Like any digital content, emails are accessible when created in a way that people experiencing an impairment or disability—whether permanent, temporary, or situational—can understand them.
+Like any digital content, emails are accessible when created in a way that people experiencing an impairment or disability—whether permanent, temporary, or situational—can understand.
 When content is accessible it works with assistive technologies like screen readers, personal voice assistants (e.g. Siri, Alexa, etc.), speech to text, screen magnifiers, braille displays, keyboards, switches, etc. When emails are composed with accessibility in mind, they work better for everyone.

 While various email programs and applications may vary in terms of what modifications can be made, there are some basic steps you can take with your content to help improve email accessibility.